 I’m not one to ask for help, even though I often need it.
-I know there are thousands like me out there, and I can’t help but feel like Kind Words, a letter sending game from developer PopCannibal is a beautiful tool for many that feel the same way.
+I know there are thousands like me out there, and I can’t help but feel Kind Words — a letter-sending game from developer PopCannibal — is a beautiful tool for many who feel the same way.

-Your character sits in a small room, at a desk ready to receive and send letters.
-They aren’t customizable but are very obviously inspired by the Youtube channel ‘ChilledCow’ which does the ‘lofi hip hop beats to chill to’ videos.
-Your room is customizable however, with a selection of stickers you can receive from those sending letters.
-It’s basic and chill… much like the music that plays as well, which is very much a part of the experience.
+Your character sits in a small room, at a desk, ready to receive and send letters.
+The avatar isn’t customizable but is clearly inspired by the YouTube channel “ChilledCow” (the “lo-fi hip hop beats to chill to” streams).
+Your room is customizable, though, with stickers you can receive from those sending letters.
+It’s basic and chill — much like the music, which is very much part of the experience.

-In Kind Words, you can send a letter out to the wild web and ask for advice on what’s worrying you.
-It could be as mundane as what TV show you feel everyone should be watching, or more serious, asking for tips on dealing with how depressed you’re feeling at the moment.
+In Kind Words, you can send a letter out to the wider web and ask for advice on what’s worrying you.
+It could be as mundane as “What TV show should I be watching?” or something more serious, like asking for tips on dealing with depression.

-I spent an hour answering people’s letter’s and it’s a rather euphoric feeling.
-They say it feels good to give; to make people feel good will make you feel good, and it does.
+I spent an hour answering people’s letters and it’s a rather euphoric feeling.
+They say it feels good to give; making people feel good will make you feel good, and it does.
 I don’t know for sure if anything I said helped anyone, but I honestly tried and felt good while doing it.
-The letters I answered ranged from how to deal with younger siblings being an annoyance to feeling like family members hate you for the way you laugh.
+The letters I answered ranged from dealing with annoying younger siblings to feeling like family members hate you for the way you laugh.

 In one letter, someone expressed fear of coming out as gay to their religious family.
-I don’t know this person, and I can’t fully garner what this person’s position is from such a short anonymous letter, but as the title puts it — I can give Kind Words.
+I don’t know this person, and I can’t fully garner their position from such a short anonymous letter, but — as the title puts it — I can give kind words.
 I replied and told them they deserve to be happy and I would hope their family would love them no matter what.
 I ended the letter with a heart.
-I dunno if that’s THE BEST advice I could have given, but over my hour playing Kind Words I realised that as much as I wished for all the letters to contain more information with, to allow me to try and understand people’s situations better, I could always send some form of encouragement and hope that would help.
-And Kind Words is about common encouragement, not solving someone’s life problems over the internet in thirty-seconds.
+I dunno if that’s the best advice I could have given, but over my hour playing Kind Words I realised that as much as I wished for more detail to better understand people’s situations, I could always send some form of encouragement and hope it would help.
+And Kind Words is about communal encouragement, not solving someone’s life problems over the internet in thirty seconds.

-The game offers links to Checkpoint as well as Lifeline numbers in the game’s menus and more helpful tools for those that may need them.
-Although I didn’t come across anyone expressing suicidal thoughts, it was on my mind as I clicked through the many letters and I felt better knowing these helpful resources were available within a couple of clicks.
+The game offers links to Checkpoint as well as Lifeline numbers in the menus and provides more helpful tools for those who may need them.
+Although I didn’t come across anyone expressing suicidal thoughts, it was on my mind as I clicked through the many letters, and I felt better knowing these resources were available within a couple of clicks.

 Oddly, I didn’t come across any trolling either.
-You can report players and a game like this and its community will only be as good as the reporting and action from the developer, which based on my short time, is very good.
+You can report players, and a game like this — and its community — will only be as good as the reporting and action from the developer which, based on my short time, seems very good.

 “My job makes me sad and anxious and I have an irrational fear I’ll be stuck working there forever…”